 - Medium voltage power converters for mega-watt scale solar-pv/wind/fuel-cell energy systems, adjustable speed drives with medium frequency transformer isolation

 - Development of smart solar pv-systems for curved surfaces / BIPVs

 - Power Quality Issues: Design and development of Active Power Filters; Dynamic voltage restorer’s (DVRs) and new & improved ride-through technologies employing Flywheel and Supercapacitors.

 - Advancing switching power supply designs for portable power systems and modular fuel-cell systems

-Mladen Kezunovic is Regents Professor and Eugene E. Webb Professor, Director of the Smart Grid Center, and Site Director of “Power Engineering Research Center, PSerc” consortium.
+Mladen Kezunovic is Regents Professor and Eugene E. Webb Professor and Site Director of “Power Engineering Research Center, PSerc” consortium.
 He received the Dipl.
 Ing., M.S., and Ph.D. degrees in electrical engineering in 1974, 1977, and 1980, respectively.
 He has been with Texas A&M University for 31 years.
 He has published over 550 papers, given over 120 seminars, invited lectures and short courses, and consulted for over 50 companies worldwide.
 Dr. Kezunovic is an IEEE Life Fellow, a CIGRE Fellow, Honorary and Distinguished Member, and a Registered Professional Engineer in Texas.

 - Protective Relaying